Should I look beyond excel templates to manage sales compensation? Amit Jain July 25, 2014

-Estimates suggest that overpayments amounts to approximately 3-8% of total incentive compensation spend.
-These overpayments generally go unreported by the beneficiary salespeople but still creates an environment of distrust.
-This is especially pronounced in spreadsheet based solutions.
+Estimates suggest that overpayments amount to approximately 3-8% of total incentive compensation spent.
+These overpayments generally go unreported by the beneficiary salespeople but still create an environment of distrust.
+This is especially pronounced in spreadsheet-based solutions.
 Recent studies suggest that a whopping 88% of spreadsheet models contain errors.
 An ICM system with automated validations and an intuitive workflow can help reduce these overpayments and recover these losses.
-By and large, these cost savings alone can act as justification to move from spreadsheet based systems to software as a service model.
+By and large, these cost savings alone can act as justification to move from spreadsheet-based systems to software as a service model.

-Incentive compensation underpayment errors causes salespeople to distrust existing ICM solutions and encourages them to create their own parallel processes to calculate their ongoing commissions affecting net selling time.
-In addition to these shadow accounting practices, underpayment errors create increased disputes resulting in loss of productivity all around.
-It's estimated that the opportunity cost from this amounts to about 5-10% of compensation spend.
-These opportunity costs when accumulated across the entire salesforce becomes significant.
+Incentive compensation underpayment errors cause salespeople to distrust existing ICM solutions and encourage them to create their own parallel processes to calculate their ongoing commissions affecting net selling time.
+In addition to these shadow accounting practices, underpayment errors create increased disputes resulting in a loss of productivity all around.
+It’s estimated that the opportunity cost from this amounts to about 5-10% of compensation spent.
+These opportunity costs, when accumulated across the entire salesforce, become significant.

 Demotivation and reduced engagement of top performers arising from incorrect or delayed incentive compensation results in higher attrition rates.
-This not only piles on additional administrative costs such as legal, recruitment, training, sales personnel interview time but also results in loss of revenue due to vacancy and required ramp up time for new hires.
+This not only piles on additional administrative costs such as legal, recruitment, training, and sales personnel interview time but also results in loss of revenue due to vacancy and required ramp-up time for new hires.
 This financial impact of attrition is usually underestimated.
-In general, it takes about $50K as cost to hire one experienced salesperson while the loss of revenue varies depending on the industry between $100K-$500K.
-For a medium sized salesforce a 2% reduction in attrition rate can mop up millions in cost savings.
+In general, it takes about $50K as the cost to hire one experienced salesperson, while the loss of revenue varies depending on the industry between $100K-$500K.
+For a medium-sized salesforce, a 2% reduction in attrition rate can mop up millions in cost savings.

-In a spreadsheet based ICM system, sales compensation analysts spend majority of their time in validating inputs and recalculating outputs and cross-checking against parallel calculations.
-This reduces result analysis time and hinders value added analytics that can reveal great business insights.
+In a spreadsheet-based ICM system, sales compensation analysts spend the majority of their time validating inputs and recalculating outputs and cross-checking against parallel calculations.
+This reduces result analysis time and hinders value-added analytics that can reveal great business insights.
 Reduced result validation time forces analysts to calculate manual adjustments to account for calculation errors.
-With the implementation of an automated ICM solution, administration cost can be reduced significantly and the time saved can be used for supporting adhoc analytics.
+With the implementation of an automated ICM solution, administration costs can be reduced significantly, and the time saved can be used for supporting ad-hoc analytics.
 This also helps in reducing reliance on a few analysts maintaining the worksheets and supporting business continuity.
 An intuitive workflow can help streamline the entire business process with visual documentation.

-Implementing an automated ICM solution results in reduced operating expenses and increased net selling time which boosts top line revenue.
-The ICM solution reduces ambiguity in incentive compensation calculations and improves reliability of your plans.
+Implementing an automated ICM solution results in reduced operating expenses and increased net selling time, which boosts top-line revenue.
+The ICM solution reduces ambiguity in incentive compensation calculations and improves the reliability of your plans.
 More importantly, an ICM solution creates an environment of trust reducing attrition rates and boosting salesperson morale.
 It also provides flexibility to implement new ideas in a timely manner to stay up to date with the dynamic business environment.

 Thoughts?
 Did we miss anything significant?
-Let us know in the comments below.
+Do contact us at Incentius